OriginTrailClub/deepdive/partners/bsi-healthcare-aidtrust.md

 ---
 description: >-
-  Produced in partnership by BSI and Trace Labs, AidTrust brings visibility and trust to the distribution of donated medicines in the healthcare supply chain
+  Produced in partnership by BSI and Trace Labs, AidTrust brings visibility and trust to the distribution of donated medicines in the healthcare supply chain.
 ---

 # BSI Healthcare – AidTrust